-I spent several weeks of my summers as a young girl visiting my grandmother in her tiny Ohio river town.
+I spent countless weeks of my summers as a young girl visiting my grandmother in her tiny Ohio river town.
 The highlight of my time there would be the hours we’d search the stacks of books at the town library.
-I’d bring bundles back to her house, and they always fit into two categories: novels with female protagonists and psychology texts (usually Freud, but fortunately I’ve grown since then).
+I’d bring bundles back to her house, and they generally fit into two categories: suspense novels with feisty female protagonists and heady psychology texts.

-I came at this hunger for understanding from two angles – the stories that enveloped me and the science that intrigued me.
+The stories enveloped me.
+The science intrigued me.
 I was hooked, heart and mind.

-I also realized that the only way for systems to shift is for enlightened individuals to recognize and honor their own power and direct it in service of the world.
+I began to piece together that the only way systems would shift is for enlightened individuals to recognize and honor their own power and direct it in service of the world.

-Looking around inside myself, my community, and the world writ large, I recognized that women had internalized a whole host of voices that were keeping them from moving the world forward.
+Meanwhile, as I looked around inside myself, my community, and the world writ large, I could see that women had internalized a whole host of voices that were keeping them from doing exactly this.

 We were bound into the systems that were holding us back from making the real, incredible contributions we were destined to make.

-Midstream, I picked up psychology and women’s studies.
-I did research on women who had experienced trauma and learned how to work with children with different brains.
+I also began studying psychology and women’s studies.
+I work in research labs studying new approaches to trauma and learned how to work with children with differently-wired brains.
 It invigorated my scientific brain while keeping me rooted in my most sacred calling.
+By graduate school, I’d focused my efforts on researching and treating people experiencing eating disorders, helping individuals and families get out of the torturous boxes trapping them.

-There were too many women caught in cycles of self-abuse, girls being tormented by weight stigma, people overwhelmed by trying to be good enough, and everyone feeling like an imposter, always.
+There were too many women caught in cycles of self-abuse, too many of us tormented by incessant pressures to be perfect, too many of us overwhelmed and burnt out.
+And everyone feeling like an imposter, always.

 We need those voices more than ever.

-In 2018, I decided to transition out of my corporate role to get reconnected to the people whom I was put on this earth to support and amplify.
-I founded Galia Collaborative as an organization dedicated to helping female-identified people to heal in any of the broken places, grow into the identities that they want to inhabit, and to lead the wave of the future.
+In 2018, I founded Galia Collaborative as an organization dedicated to helping women people to heal in any of the broken places, grow into the identities that they want to inhabit, and to lead the wave of the future.

 Heal.
 Thrive.
 Lead.